 - developing an understanding of community values, attitudes and behaviours in relation to water use over time

 - increasing awareness and facilitating debate around water supply measures and strategies

 - building the capacity of the people of greater Sydney to play a more informed and active role in working towards a sustainable water future

-- using social marketing through the Water for Life website to encourage people to increase their understanding of water planning.
+- using social marketing to encourage people to increase their understanding of water planning.

 The Water for Life program also includes a coordinated education program providing professional learning opportunities, resources and tools.